- Aged Care

 After the initial assessment, we can establish the length of engagement and long term costings for the service.

 Typically people living with MND will have access to our services through the NDIS plan.
-We are NDIS registered for Physiotherapy and Occupational Therapy and have passed our certification with the NDIS Commission with our audit conducted by SAI Global.
+We are NDIS registered for Physiotherapy, Occupational Therapy, Speech Pathology and Dietetics and have passed our certification with the NDIS Commission with our audit conducted by SAI Global.